tarkhasi/sbita-bookly-ui/readme.txt

 Important: This plugin is an add-on that requires the Bookly installed and activated.
 [View Bookly page](https://wordpress.org/plugins/bookly-responsive-appointment-booking-tool/) (It`s Free).

 Sbita Bookly Ui Pro (Add-on) that allows you to have a better user interface of Services, Staff members and Categories in the Bookly plugin.
+By this plugin you can show your Bookly Services, Categories or Staff members with customize style and change them.

 FREE Features:
 * Custom style and filters for Bookly Services